pzivich/ComputationalEpi/README.md

 I may try to provide code in other languages at some point.

+## Description

+To cover the basic computational tools for common epidemiology (and other quantitative science) tasks.

+## Learning Objectives

+1. Understand and implement different computational methods for basic quantities and be able to adapt these procedures
+2. Practice translation of mathematical formulas into code
+3. Develop best practices for coding

 ## Overview

+* L0: Basic data manipulation
 * L1: Computing the proportion
 * L2: Computing the variance
+* L3: Computing the mean
+* L4: Regression
+* L5: Simulation
+* L6: Differential equations
+* L7: ?
+* L8: Special topics

+## Readings

+TBD